📚

 Diluting Solutions

-Decreasing the concentration of a solute in a solution is referred to as diluting the solution.
-When we dilute a solution we have two options: remove some solute or add some solvent.
+Decreasing the concentration of a solute in solution is called diluting the solution.
+When we dilute a solution we have two options: remove solute or add solvent.
 Typically, removing solute is either completely impossible or difficult to control.
 Imagine having to accurately remove a certain mass of salt🧂 from a collection of salt water.
 It's essentially impossible!
 So, chemists often simply add solvent to the solution to get a lower molarity.
 Why does this work?
 Well, recall the definition of molarity: M = mol/L.

-We can calculate exact volumes using the equation: M1V1 = M2V2, where M1 and V1 are the molarity and volume of the original solution and M2 and V2 refer to the molarity and volume of the diluted solution.
+We can calculate exact volumes using the equation: M1V1 = M2V2, where M1 and V1 are the molarity and volume of the original solution and M2 and V2 are the molarity and volume of the diluted solution.

-M1V1 = M2V2 works because molarity * liters = mols (Moles/Liter * liter = moles) and since the number of moles remain constant throughout, M1V1 (the number of moles in the original solution) must necessarily equal M2V2 (the number of moles in the diluted solution).
-The only difference is in M1V1 and M2V2, molarity and volume are changing proportionally to each other.
+M1V1 = M2V2 works because molarity * liters = mols (Moles/Liter * liter = moles) and since moles remains constant throughout, M1V1 (the number of moles in the original solution) must necessarily equal M2V2 (the number of moles in the diluted solution).
+The only difference is in M1V1 and M2V2 that molarity and volume are changing proportional to each other.

 Browse Study Guides By Unit